Heroin and pregnancy

 If you’re pregnant and using heroin, don’t stop taking it without getting treatment from your health care provider first.
 Quitting suddenly (sometimes called cold turkey) can cause severe problems for your baby, including death.
 Your health care provider or a drug-treatment center can treat you with drugs like methadone or buprenorphine.
 These drugs can help you gradually reduce your dependence on heroin in a way that’s safe for your baby.

-How can you get help to quit using heroin?
+How can you get help to quit using heroin or any street drug?

 Talk to your health care provider.
 She can help you get treatment to quit.
 Or contact: